Rules & Protesting

 - Drivers using threatening, insulting, racist, sexist, or other abusive language, in spoken or written format, will face penalties up to and including removal from the league.

-- No retaliation during or after a race.
+- No retaliation at any time.
 We shouldn’t even have to say this.

 - PACE LAPS

-- If you cannot maintain pace car speed for any reason, you must tow and start from pit lane.
+- If you cannot maintain pace and/or your position for any reason, you must tow and start from pit lane.
+This must be done so others that are forced to pass you don’t get a black flag at the start.

 - Do not exceed the pace car speed by more than 5 mph before the start.
 If a racer is exceeding the pace car speed at the green flag by more than 5mph, and it is protested, it will be a penalty.